When a computer imitates the human way of learning, we talk about machine learning.

 So-called self-supervised learning means that the algorithm takes a small dataset of unlabeled sample data and generates its own output labels.
 The algorithm thereby subdivides the input data and learns how the individual parts are related to each other.

-It is applied, for example, to incomplete or corrupted data to fill in the gaps in a text or is used in natural language processing (NLP).
-Unlike Supervised and Semi-supervised Learning, the algorithm learns without labeled data.
-It also differs from Unsupervised Learning in that it learns from only a small training data set, rather than a large one.
+It is used, for example, with incomplete or damaged data to fill in the gaps in a text or is used in the field of natural language processing (NLP).
+In contrast to supervised and semi-supervised learning, the algorithm learns without labeled data.
+It also differs from unsupervised learning in that it only learns from a small training data set instead of a large one.

 Deep Learning

-Deep Learning is a more advanced form of Machine Learning.
+Deep learning is an advanced form of machine learning.
 It consists of three or more layers, which in turn consist of nodes.
 These nodes are the technical equivalent of neurons in the human brain.

 The first input layer receives incoming data, the nodes forward all information to the adjacent nodes of the hidden layer.
-In the process, the forwarded information is weighted.
-Thus, if the algorithm is to recognize Chihuahuas, more weight is given to the features of the dog than to the background in which it is located.
+The information passed on is weighted.
+So if the algorithm is to recognize Chihuahuas, the characteristics of the dog are given more weight than the background in which it is located.

 The activation functions through which the information is routed decide whether an information is passed on or not.
 The last layer is the output layer, which consists of only two nodes.
 Depending on which node has more "weight" forwarded, the algorithm reports whether it is a Chihuahua or not.